chan2will/sdc-wiki/Shipping.md

+To view current building batches and batches that had issues:
 https://smiledirectclub.com/api/operations/shipping/
-To view current building batches and batches that had issues.

 Shipments (evaluation kits and retake kits) will get gathered into batches based on their statuses.
 This task  is where this task is housed in core.commerce.operations